 - if your driving caused any accidents or injuries,

 - and how fast or otherwise recklessly you were driving.

-These and other factors could leave you facing a misdemeanor, felony, or even an extreme case such as intoxication assault or intoxication manslaughter.
+These and other factors could leave you facing a misdemeanor, felony crimes, or even an extreme case such as intoxication assault or intoxication manslaughter.

 Florida Implied Consent Law